 Cons Of Growing Mushrooms In Terrariums

 Mushrooms come with their own set of issues though.
-Here’s some of the biggest downsides to adding mushrooms to your terrarium:
+Here are some of the biggest downsides to adding mushrooms to your terrarium:

 - They don’t last long.
 The mushroom itself is just a fruit that lasts a few days to a week.
 Take some video and make it last!
 Better yet, buy spawn and learn to grow new mushroom sticks over and over.

 - Not a ton of mushroom spawn for small decorative mushrooms.
 Most spawn you find online is built for eating or medicine.
-It is true that there are some very colorful oyster mushrooms out there.
+There are indeed some very colorful oyster mushrooms out there.
 You may be bored with this quickly.